jamesmoss/flywheel/readme.md

     echo $post->title;
 }

-// updating documents
+// Updating documents
+$post->title = 'How to update documents';

+// Updates the document (only if it already exists)
+$repo->update($post);

+// Updates the document (if it doesnt exist, it gets inserted)
+$repo->replace($post);

+// Deleting documents - you can pass a document or it's ID.
+$repo->delete($post);
+$repo->delete('Czk6SPu4X');

 ```

 ## Todo

 - Indexing
-- Caching
-- One-to-one and many-to-one joins.
+- Simple one-to-one and many-to-one joins.
 - Events system.
 - Atomic updates.
-- Result helper methods.
 - Option to rehydrate dates as datetime objects?
-- Serialisation formats?
+- More serialisation formats?
 JSON, YAML, PHP serialized, PHP raw?
+- More mocks in unit tests.

 ## Running tests

-There is 100% test coverage at the moment.
+There is good test coverage at the moment.
 If you'd like to run the tests yourself, use the following:

     $ composer update
     $ phpunit